OTA-Insight/bqwriter/README.md

 Running these tests yourself is not required as part of a contribution, but it can be run by you in case you are interested in doing so for whatever reason.

+## FAQ

+> My insertAll streamer seems to insert 1 row per request instead of batching, how is this possible?

+Make sure your configuration matches the needs of your bandwidth.
+Do not use more workers than you need for example (`WorkerCount`).
+Also make sure the `MaxBatchDelay` and `BatchSize` values are configured appropriately.